Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Maret 2026 16.49.23 UTC
+- WIB: Sabtu, 28 Maret 2026 17.45.24 UTC
-- WITA: Sabtu, 28 Maret 2026 17.49.23 UTC
+- WITA: Sabtu, 28 Maret 2026 18.45.24 UTC
-- WIT: Sabtu, 28 Maret 2026 18.49.23 UTC
+- WIT: Sabtu, 28 Maret 2026 19.45.24 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success